OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 * Optionally change the used storage classes

 *Since version 0.9.0 of the infrastructure helm chart gitea is used as an example git server.*

+*Since june 2022 the infrastructure helm chart requires the bitnami-pre-2022 repository.*

 #### Install infrastructure services